-So, why buy inserts?
+So, why buy inserts, should I pimp my ride?
 In my mind there are two main reasons.

 1: Set up/Pack down